PineAPPL: combining EW and QCD corrections for fast evaluation of LHC processes: PDF-independent storage of phase-space weights with PineAPPL

 The convolution is typically done in few seconds or less, a fact that offers at least two applications: \begin{enumerate} \item the study of the PDF-dependence of the observables; e.g.\ PDF set comparisons, PDF uncertainty computations, $\alphas$ variations, etc., and \item the determination of PDF sets themselves; together with the corresponding experimental data, the grids constitute two important ingredients for a PDF fit. \end{enumerate} These features are common to both \textsc{PineAPPL} and \textsc{APPLgrid}~\cite{Carli:2010rw} or \textsc{FastNLO}~\cite{Kluge:2006xs,Wobisch:2011ij,Britzger:2012bs}.
 However, in comparison to the last two pieces of code, \textsc{PineAPPL} allows one to include also higher-order corrections due to EW, and in general combined QCD--EW, effects for the first time.
 Documenting this extension, and how to interface \textsc{PineAPPL} with a general-purpose matrix-element generator, is the main goal of this paper.

-In particular, \textsc{PineAPPL} supports the following features. \begin{itemize} \item The inclusion of perturbative corrections (fixed-order, i.e.\ without parton-shower matching) with any given set of powers of $\alpha$, $\alphas$, in particular including combined QCD--EW corrections. \item The support for non-coloured initial-state partons, such as photon-initiated contributions, and, more generally, arbitrary initial-state combinations, e.g.\ leptonic initial states~\cite{Bertone:2015lqa,Buonocore:2020nai}. \item The estimate of theory uncertainties via variations of the renormalisation and factorisation scale (the electroweak coupling is assumed to be scale-independent, consistently with the most common renormalisation schemes). \end{itemize}
+In particular, \textsc{PineAPPL} supports the following features. \begin{itemize} \item The inclusion of perturbative corrections (fixed-order, i.e.\ without parton-shower matching) with any given set of powers of $\alpha$, $\alphas$, in particular including combined QCD--EW corrections. \item The support for non-coloured initial-state partons, such as photon-initiated contributions, and, more generally, arbitrary initial-state combinations, e.g.\ leptonic initial states~\cite{Bertone:2015lqa,Buonocore:2020nai}. \item The estimate of theory uncertainties via variations of the renormalisation and factorisation scale (the electroweak coupling is assumed to be scale-independent, consistently with the most common renormalisation schemes). \end{itemize} On a more technical level, we point out the following additional features of \textsc{PineAPPL}.